The Complete Guide to Wedding Family Photo Etiquette

 Photo @antonovakseniya

-Start making your list at least 2-3 months before your wedding - trust us, it's more complex than you think.
-This isn't just about who you want photos with; it's about creating a roadmap that your photographer can follow efficiently.
+Start building your wedding family photo list at least two to three months before the wedding.
+This isn’t just about who you want photos with — it’s about creating a roadmap your photographer can follow efficiently under real-time pressure.

-Your photographer will be the conductor of this orchestra, so communication is absolutely crucial.
-Send them your family photo list at least 2 weeks before your wedding - don't leave this as a last-minute conversation.
-Include full names of key family members (not just "my mom" or "his brother"), any family dynamics they should be aware of, special requests like making sure grandparents are seated, and your absolute priorities if time runs short.
+Your photographer is the person holding the whole session together, and the quality of that collaboration directly affects everything.
+Send your wedding photo list to the family at least two weeks before the wedding — not as a last-minute conversation, but as a proper briefing document.
+Include the full names of key family members rather than “my mom” or “his brother,” any dynamics they should be aware of, special requests (e.g., ensuring grandparents are seated), and your absolute priorities if time runs short.

 Navigating Complex Family Dynamics Like a Pro